kevinxin90/biothings.io/SPECS.md

 ```

- * Common parameters supported only by Query service
+ * Common parameters supported only by query service

     * size
        * The maximum number of matching object hits to return